DamianZaremba/damianzaremba.co.uk/content/_posts/2010-04-17-why-i-love-python.markdown

 asyncore.loop()
 {% endhighlight %}

 Email parser to allow you to process email using a IMAP connection.
-This is really slow atm and would be improved massively by threading but it's still really cool and took about 10min to write!
+This is really slow currently and would be improved massively by threading but it's still really cool and took about 10min to write!
 {% highlight python %}
 #!/usr/bin/python
 '''